Institute of Criminal Justice Studies

 As well as teaching at the University of Portsmouth, Leah has been an adjunct lecturer with Fairleigh Dickinson University in USA, teaching Social Service Advocacy to undergraduate students.

-In her current role as Study Abroad Coordinator at the ICJS, Leah is responsible for selecting students for outward exchange mobility to partner institutions in Europe, North America and Asia and acting as a contact point for incoming exchange students with regards to academic matters.
+Additionally, in her role as Study Abroad Coordinator at the ICJS, Leah is responsible for selecting students for outward exchange mobility to partner institutions in Europe, North America and Asia and acting as a contact point for incoming exchange students with regards to academic matters.

-- Teaches a range of core and optional units across undergraduate courses in Criminology, Criminal Justice, and Psychology
+Leah teaches a range of core and optional units across postgraduate and undergraduate courses in Criminology, Criminal Justice, and Psychology.
+She is a dissertation supervisor and personal tutor for postgraduate and undergraduate students across all criminology programmes.

 - Child safeguarding